litestar-org/litestar/docs/lib/usage/starlite-app/static-files.rst

 and this value can be any class adhering to the Starlite :class:`FileSystemProtocol <starlite.types.FileSystemProtocol>` class.
-The said protocol is similar to the file systems defined by `fsspec <https://filesystem-spec.readthedocs.io>`_ which covers all major cloud providers and a wide range of other use cases (like HTTP-based file serves, FTP & more).
+The said protocol is similar to the file systems defined by `fsspec <https://filesystem-spec.readthedocs.io>`_ which covers all major cloud providers and a wide range of other use cases (like HTTP-based file serves, FTP and more).

 In order to use any file-system with your Starlite application, simple use ``fsspec`` or one of the libraries based on it.
 Or you can also provide a custom implementation adhering to the ``FileSystemProtocol`` class.